-8.9.
-There are no designated heritage assets located within the Site.

-8.10.
-Assets in the vicinity of the Site identified for further assessment comprised Meopham The Street Conservation Area and the Grade I Listed Parish Church of St John.

-8.11.
-With the intervening agricultural land and treelines providing a degree of physical and visual separation between the Site and the Conservation Area, the proposed development is considered to cause no harm to the heritage significance of the Conservation Area through change to its setting.
+- 8.9.
+Part of the southern boundary of the Site is shared with the northern boundary of Meopham The Street Conservation Area.
+There are no other designated heritage assets located within the Site. - 8.10.
+Assets in the vicinity of the Site identified for further assessment comprised Meopham The Street Conservation Area and the Grade I Listed Parish Church of St John. - 8.11.
+The proposed development is anticipated to cause 'less than substantial harm', characterised as low to moderate, to the heritage significance of the Meopham The Street Conservation Area through change to its setting.
+As per Paragraph 215 of the NPPF, this harm should be weighed against public benefits of the proposals. - 8.12.

-8.12.
 Views of the Listed Church are identified within the Site; however, the limited ability to understand and experience the special interests of the asset from these locations is not considered to positively contribute to the setting of the Listed Building.
 Consequently, the proposed development is expected to cause no harm to the heritage significance of the Listed Building through changes to its setting.